espressif/idf-eclipse-plugin/docs/en/installation.rst

    For macOS, copy the downloaded `eim.app` to your `Applications`, for example, `/Applications/eim.app`.

 2. Open the Espressif-IDE if already running restart it.
-3. After the IDE detects the EIM executable and a valid older workspace, it will prompt you to convert the old workspace to the new format.
+3. After the IDE detects the EIM executable and a valid older workspace, it will prompt you to convert the old workspace to the new format.:

 .. image:: ../../media/ToolsManager/ESP-IDF_Manager_Conversion_Message_Old_Workspace.png